A Theology of Work

 COURSE FOR CREDIT

-A Theology of Work is also offered as an intense two-credit course.
+A Theology of Work is also offered as a one week intensive two-credit course.

 - To access the course syllabus click here.